Cultural depictions of tuberculosis: Anime and manga

 Tuberculosis also appears in anime and manga.
 For example, an early manga work by the influential author and illustrator Osamu Tezuka is named Tuberculosis.
 It tells the tale of a boy and his uncle who shrink to microscopic scale to fight the disease inside a child's body.

 Video games

 Tuberculosis plays a major role in the 2018 western video game Red Dead Redemption 2.
-In the game, protagonist Arthur Morgan contracts the disease after an altercation with a diseased farmer, giving him only a short time to live following his diagnosis.
-Faced with his own mortality, he becomes more conscious of his actions and tries to better himself in the time he has left, doing his best to give the remaining members of the van der Linde gang an opportunity at a better life following his death, all the while seeking redemption for his past behaviour.
+In the game, the protagonist, the outlaw Arthur Morgan, contracts the disease after an altercation with a farmer who had the disease, giving him only a short time to live following his diagnosis late in the game.
+Faced with his own mortality, he tries to better himself in the time he has left.